MartijnDwars/metaborg.github.io/stratego/language/04-term-rewriting.md

       main = io-wrap(eval)
       eval = innermost(E)

 The module imports the Stratego Library (`libstrategolib`) and the module with the evaluation rules, and then defines the `main` strategy to apply `innermost(E)` to the input term.
 (See the discussion of `io-wrap` in [Section11.2][2].)
-The `innermost` strategy from the library exhaustively applies its argument transformation to the term it is applied to, starting with `inner' subterms.
+The `innermost` strategy from the library exhaustively applies its argument transformation to the term it is applied to, starting with _inner_ subterms.

 We can now compile the program as discussed in [Chapter11][3]: